/

 Un the Fun Monkey Mascot

-Whether you are paying in Dollars or Pounds, the trend is an aggressive upward slope.
-"Why is it so expensive?"
-I hear you ask.
+Whether you are paying in Dollars or Pounds, the trend is still an aggressive upward slope.
+And in the US, Netflix has just pushed prices up again.

-From the infamous "Qwikster" split of 2011 to the Password Sharing crackdown of 2023/24, we've verified every cent by combing through 14 years of SEC filings, investor reports, and historical web archives to build the definitive timeline of Netflix price hikes.
+From the infamous "Qwikster" split of 2011 to the March 2026 US increase, we've verified every major move by combing through 15 years of investor disclosures, help-center pricing pages, and historical web archives to build the definitive timeline of Netflix price hikes.

 Executive Summary

 Netflix has transformed from a DVD rental service into the world's default television network.
 That transformation has come with a steep price tag for the consumer.
-Since separating streaming from DVDs in 2011, our research confirms that prices for the most popular plans have roughly doubled in both the US and UK.
+Since separating streaming from DVDs in 2011, our research shows the flagship plans in both the US and UK have more than doubled over time, with the US getting another fresh hike in March 2026.

 • The Shift Growth to Profit.
 From 2011-2020, Netflix underpriced its service to acquire users.
-Now, with market saturation, they have shifted to aggressive price hikes to fund their $17B+ content budget.
+Now, with growth slowing, the company is leaning harder on price rises, ads, and add-on fees to support an $18B-scale content budget and a bigger push into live programming.

 • The Tactic "The Ladder."
-Netflix introduces new tiers (like "Standard with Ads") while significantly raising the price of premium tiers, effectively forcing budget-conscious users to watch commercials.
+Netflix introduces cheaper ad-supported options while repeatedly raising the ad-free tiers, effectively nudging budget-conscious users toward commercials or downgrades.

 United States Price History (2011-Present)

-The FindCheapStreaming team has cross-referenced old billing statements and press releases to create this definitive table.
+The FindCheapStreaming team has cross-referenced old billing statements, investor materials, and help-center pricing pages to build this table.
 Prices highlighted in Red indicate an increase during that specific period.
+The Basic plan is shown for historical context only and has now been discontinued.

 Table 1: US Price Evolution